Where is your farm located?

 The majority of our growing season is between the months of June and October, but we generally keep potatoes in cold storage year-round.
 We always have fresh eggs available.
 Feel free to read more about What We Grow.

 We are a member of the Boalsburg Farmers Market, the North Atherton Farmers Market in State College and the Original Bellefonte Farmers Market in front of the courthouse in downtown Bellefonte.
 We also sell produce to grocery stores including Wegmans in Williamsport and State College, Giant on College Avenue in State College, various Ingrams markets, Save-A-Lot in Lock Haven, Bierly's Meat Market in Spring Mills and many local restaurants.

 We are not a certified organic farm.
 Technically we are classified as conventional because we make use of both natural and synthetic fertilizers, pesticides and herbicides when absolutely necessary.
 We also have an irrigation system and till our land.
 We are not, however, a large-scale industrial farm that employs irresponsible and unsustainable farming practices.
 Our operation is a tight-knit band of family whose main objective is to maintain the health and vitality of our land and our business.

 How many employees do you have?

 At this time we are a family-only operation.
 Willis, Wayne, Mark and Tom are the full-time farmers.
-Mark's wife, Samantha, is very active in the operation as well and Sam's parents, Bill and Bonnie, regularly help out at the farmers markets during the summer and fall.
+Mark's wife, Samantha, is very active in the operation as well and Sam's parents, Bill and Bonnie, regularly help out at the farmers markets.

 Are you hiring?